 Creating an inclusive digital environment is crucial for any startup.
 Accessibility isn’t just a legal requirement; it’s a smart business decision.
 Companies that prioritize inclusive design see higher user engagement and tap into a wider audience.
 Think about it: designing for users with disabilities often leads to improvements that benefit everyone.
 For example, clear and concise website copy is helpful for screen reader users and also improves readability for all visitors.
 Ensuring your site is navigable using assistive technologies, like screen readers or keyboard-only controls, creates a more user-friendly experience across the board.
 Prioritizing website accessibility for physical disabilities opens doors for a larger customer base and fosters a more inclusive online presence.

-Gather and Implement User Feedback
+How to Gather and Implement User Feedback

 User feedback is essential for creating a truly inclusive website.
 It bridges the gap between your design intentions and the actual user experience.
 Gathering feedback helps you identify and address accessibility challenges you might have overlooked.
 Practical ways to gather feedback include user surveys, usability testing, and accessibility audits.
 Services like Boia offer insights into how people with disabilities interact with websites.
 Remember, a significant portion of the population lives with a disability, impacting how they use the web.
 Analyzing this feedback and prioritizing issues based on user impact will guide your accessibility improvements.
 Articles on enhancing website accessibility offer additional tips and strategies.
 By incorporating user feedback into your design process, you create a more inclusive and user-friendly experience for everyone.

-Common Accessibility Mistakes and How to Avoid Them
+Common Website Accessibility Mistakes to Avoid

 Even with the best intentions, accessibility oversights happen.
 This section covers some frequent mistakes and how to fix them, significantly improving your website’s accessibility.

-Fix Insufficient Color Contrast
+Forgetting About Color Contrast

 One of the most common accessibility issues is insufficient color contrast between text and its background.
 This can make text difficult or impossible to read for users with low vision or color blindness.
 Aim for a contrast ratio of at least 4.5:1 for normal text and 3:1 for large text.
 You can easily check your website’s color contrast using free online tools.
 Adjusting your color palette or using a color contrast checker during your design process can prevent this issue.

-Add Alt Text to Images
+Missing Alt Text for Images

 All images on your website should have descriptive alt text.
 This text isn’t visible on the page itself, but screen readers use it to describe images to users with visual impairments.
 When writing alt text, be specific and concise, accurately conveying the image’s content and purpose.
 If an image is purely decorative, use an empty alt attribute (alt="") so screen readers can ignore it.
 For more guidance, explore the WCAG guidelines on alt text.